Korean, Edit

 ○ Inherited in a recessive manner.

-○ Encodes an enzyme that converts red pigment granules into other intermediate products.
+○ Encodes an enzyme that converts the red pigment precursor into other intermediate products.

-○ Newly emerged flies show brown color but darken with age.
+○ Newly emerged pupae appear brown, but they gradually darken with age.

 ⑷ Antennapedia Ebony Mutant (Antp e, antennapedia ebony)